Nathan5424/BIO439_Exam_4/Exam_4_Documentation.md

 }
 ```

-This structure allows fast lookups, avoids duplicate entries, and makes it easy to keep track of both overall and contextual frequencies for each k-mer.
+---

-## 2. Handling Edge Cases (e.g., First and Last k-mer in a Sequence)
+### 2. Handling Edge Cases

-- **First k-mer**: Treated normally; the loop begins at the first character of the sequence.
-- **Last k-mer**: The loop stops at `len(sequence) - k`, so the final k-mer is only included if it has a character after it.
-This prevents out-of-range errors and ensures all k-mers included have full context.
-- Edge k-mers are handled safely and consistently by constraining the loop to valid index ranges.
+There were a few edge cases I needed to think about:
+- **First k-mer in a sequence**: This is no different from any other k-mer, so I treated it the same.
+It's captured naturally as I loop through the sequence.
+- **Last k-mer in a sequence**: The last k-mer might not have a character after it, especially if it's at the end of the file.
+In this case, I still count the k-mer itself, but I skip updating the `"next"` part since there's no next base to track.

+Also, I made sure to **skip any lines in the file that start with “>”**, since these are FASTA headers, not sequence data.

+---

-## 3. Avoiding Overcounting or Missing Context
+### 3. Avoiding Overcounting or Missing Context

-- The script counts **each k-mer once per valid position** in the sequence.
-- It updates counts using `dict.get()` to safely initialize or increment values without duplication.
-- The loop moves one character at a time to generate overlapping k-mers, ensuring complete coverage.
-- Next characters are only counted if they exist — preventing false context at the end of the sequence.
-- These measures ensure counts are accurate and no context is missed or overstated.
+To avoid counting things more than once or skipping over valid k-mers:
+- I read the full sequence into one long string (ignoring the header lines) so that k-mers could span multiple lines if needed.
+- I looped through the sequence one base at a time using a `for` loop and a sliding window of length `k`.
+This means every overlapping k-mer is considered, as required.
+- For each k-mer, I increment its count and also check if there’s a character right after it.
+If there is, I update the `"next"` dictionary with that base.

+This made sure that I captured every valid k-mer and its context exactly once.